Ruud Gullit: Personal life

 Gullit is a Feyenoord supporter.
 Gullit was married to Yvonne de Vries from 1984 to 1991, with whom he had two daughters.
 From 1994 to 2000 he was married to Italian Christina Pensa, with whom he also had two children.
 From 2000 to 2012 he was married to Estelle Cruyff, a niece of Johan Cruyff.
 He also had two children with her.
 Their son Maxim Gullit played professional football and had a contract with SC Cambuur.
+Gullit spends his free time playing golf.